 Get a BTS Sky Train Pass called a ‘Rabbit Card‘.

-Having this card has multiple benefits:
+This card has multiple benefits:

 Best Time to Visit Thailand

-Thailand has a tropical climate, which means it is mostly hot and humid year round.
-The temps range from about 75’F (22’C) to 100’F (40’C), but mostly stay in the high 80s (low 30’Cs).
+Temps range from about 75’F (22’C) to 100’F (40’C), but mostly stay in the high 80s (low 30’Cs).

 Thailand generally has two seasons: wet and dry.